-Theorem A.2.
-The isomorphism classes of the $(n \times n)/k$ semi-Latin squares are in one-to-one correspondence with the $W_n$ -orbits of $(n^2, nk, k, n)$ -subdesigns of $U{n,k}$ .
+Theorem 4.
+The isomorphism classes of the $(n \times n)/k$ semi-Latin squares are in one-to-one correspondence with the W_n -orbits of (n^2, nk, k, n) -subdesigns of $U{n,k}$.
 Representatives of these orbits give the duals of isomorphism class representatives of the $(n \times n)/k$ semi-Latin squares.

-We may thus enumerate (the duals of) the $(n \times n)/k$ semi-Latin squares by using the function BlockDesigns to enumerate the $(n^2, nk, k, n)$ -subdesigns of $U{n,k}$ , up to the action of $W_n$ .
-However, there appear to be far too many semi-Latin squares for a complete enumeration when n > 4 and k > 1, so additional constraints must be specified, such as all the required duals being invariant under a given non-trivial subgroup of $W_n$ .
+We may thus enumerate (the duals of) the $(n \times n)/k$ semi-Latin squares by using the function BlockDesigns to enumerate the (n^2, nk, k, n) -subdesigns of $U{n,k}$, up to the action of W_n .
+However, there appear to be far too many semi-Latin squares for a complete enumeration when n > 4 and k > 1, so additional constraints must be specified, such as all the required duals being invariant under a given non-trivial subgroup of W_n .

-Adaptations of Theorem A.2 allow for enumerations (using the function BlockDesigns) of semi-Latin squares satisfying certain $W_n$ -invariant properties.
+Adaptations of Theorem 4 allow for enumerations (using the function BlockDesigns) of semi-Latin squares satisfying certain W_n -invariant properties.
 For example:

-Corollary A.3.
-The isomorphism classes of the SOMA(k, n)s are in one-toone correspondence with the $W_n$ -orbits of the equireplicate subdesigns of $U{n,1}$ having parameters $(n^2, nk, k, n)$ and the property that each pair of distinct blocks meet in at most one treatment.
+Corollary 5.
+The isomorphism classes of the SOMA(k, n)s are in one-to-one correspondence with the W_n -orbits of the binary equireplicate subdesigns of $U{n,1}$ having parameters (n^2, nk, k, n) and the property that each pair of distinct blocks meet in at most one treatment.
 Representatives of these orbits give the duals of isomorphism class representatives of the SOMA(k, n)s.

-Corollary A.4.
-Suppose n - 1 divides k and let $\mu := k/(n - 1)$ .
-The isomorphism classes of the uniform $(n \times n)/k$ semi-Latin squares are in one-to-one correspondence with the $W_n$ -orbits of the subdesigns of $U{n,\mu}$ with the property that any two treatments having no co-ordinate in common occur together in exactly $\mu$ blocks.
+Corollary 6.
+Suppose n-1 divides k and let $\mu := k/(n-1)$.
+The isomorphism classes of the uniform $(n \times n)/k$ semi-Latin squares are in one-to-one correspondence with the W_n -orbits of the subdesigns of $U{n,\mu}$ with the property that any two treatments having no co-ordinate in common occur together in exactly μ blocks.
 Representatives of these orbits give the duals of isomorphism class representatives of the uniform $(n \times n)/k$ semi-Latin squares.

-For example, we find that, up to isomorphism, there are just 277 uniform $(5 \times 5)/12$ semi-Latin squares.
-In (Soicher, to appear), we give explicit GAP code used to enumerate the 98 uniform $(6 \times 6)/10$ semi-Latin squares with the property that no two distinct symbols occur together in more than two blocks.
+For example, we find that, up to isomorphism, there are just 277 uniform $(5\times5)/12$ semi-Latin squares.
+In (Soicher, to appear), we give explicit GAP code used to enumerate the 98 uniform $(6\times6)/10$ semi-Latin squares with the property that no two distinct symbols occur together in more than two blocks.

 Some call the isomorphism of semi-Latin squares defined in this paper "weak isomorphism", with "strong isomorphism" not allowing the operation of transposing to be used (see Bailey and Chigbu (1997)).
 More precisely, two $(n \times n)/k$ semi-Latin squares are strongly isomorphic if one can be obtained from the other by applying one or more of: a row permutation, a column permutation, and renaming symbols.
-This notion of isomorphism can be accommodated simply by replacing $W_n$ by its subgroup $S_n \times S_n$ .
+This notion of isomorphism can be accommodated simply by replacing W_n by its subgroup $S_n \times S_n$.

-Some straightforward applications of the methods of this appendix are implemented in the DESIGN package function SemiLatinSquareDuals, which calls the function BlockDesigns appropriately.
-For example, the function call SemiLatinSquareDuals(4,5) returns a list of the duals of the elements of a set of isomorphism class representatives of the $(4 \times 4)/5$ semi-Latin squares, and the function call SemiLatinSquareDuals(6,3,"default", [0,1]) returns a list of the duals of the elements of a set of isomorphism class representatives of the SOMA(3,6)s.
+Some straightforward applications of the methods of this appendix are implemented in the DESIGN package function SemiLatinSquareDuals, which calls the function Block-Designs appropriately.
+For example, the function call SemiLatinSquareDuals(4,5) returns a list of the duals of the elements of a set of isomorphism class representatives of the $(4\times4)/5$ semi-Latin squares, and the function call SemiLatinSquare-Duals(6,3,"default",[0,1]) returns a list of the duals of the elements of a set of isomorphism class representatives of the SOMA(3,6)s.
 Further information can be obtained from the DESIGN package documentation.

-B Exact algebraic computation for comparing efficiency measures
+Appendix B. Exact algebraic computation for comparing efficiency measures

-In this appendix we outline our exact computational techniques for comparing the A-, D- and E-efficiency measures of equireplicate designs.
-These techniques have been implemented in the most recent version of the DESIGN package for GAP.
+In this appendix we outline the exact computational techniques implemented in the DESIGN package function BlockDesignEfficiency, and which are used in this paper for comparing the A-, D- and E-efficiency measures of binary equireplicate designs.